samsquire/mazzle/docs/index.md

 [![architecture](architecture.svg)](https://github.com/samsquire/devops-pipeline/blob/master/docs/architecture.svg)

+This pipeline is fairly complicated environment that brings up two worker nodes with Ansible and provisions Hashicorp Vault with Terraform.
+Notice how some components such as dns, security, vault volume can all begin running at the same time as they are independent.

 ![pipeline-running](parallel-components.png)

-Notice how dns, security, vault volume can all begin running at the same time.

 ## Features